Kimbolton School: The Castle

 The Castle was bought by Henry Montagu, 1st Earl of Manchester, in 1615.
-His descendants owned the Castle for 335 years until it was sold in 1950.
+His descendants owned the castle until it was sold in 1950.

 Charles Edward Montagu, the 4th Earl, who was created 1st Duke of Manchester in 1719, had reconstruction works carried out between 1690 and 1720.
 Sir John Vanbrugh and his assistant Nicholas Hawksmoor redesigned the facades of the Castle in a classical style, but with battlements to evoke its history as a castle, the portico was later added by Alessandro Galilei.
 The Venetian painter Giovanni Antonio Pellegrini redecorated some of the reconstructed rooms in 1708.
 These rooms included the main staircase, now called the Pellegrini Staircase, and the chapel.
 Gilded furnishings in a Louis XIV-inspired style by French upholsterers working in London were also commissioned.

 For a later Duke, Robert Adam produced plans for the Castle Gatehouse and other garden buildings, including an orangery.
 Only one of these buildings, the gatehouse, was constructed, in around 1764.
 Mews buildings were added to provide stables, and an avenue of giant sequoias was planted in the 19th century.

 The Castle was used by the Royal Army Medical Corps during World War II, and the 10th Duke of Manchester sold the Castle to the school in 1950.
 The furnishings were scattered in sales and some have come to national collections.
 There is limited public opening during the school holidays and at weekends.

 The Castle is mostly used for 6th form and Spanish teaching and also houses staff areas as well as the 6th form common-room.

 Most teaching and other activities take place in other buildings, on the school grounds.

-The Vanbrugh Library

-The Vanbrugh Library at the Senior School holds over 12,000 books and periodicals.